cunnie/writings/i_am_become_forever.md

 "What?"

-"The pinprick appears to be approaching the tokamak's field"
+"The sparkly pinprick appears to be approaching the tokamak's field."

-The donut was rippling very fast now.
-And then suddenly it was completely still.
+"How far is it?"

+"Two centimeters.
+One centimeter.
+It's touching the field."

+Max watched the monitor display the rippling donut-shaped magnetic bottle, and noticed that at one small point there was a disturbance.
+The rippling was very agitated at a particular spot.

+"The pinprick appears to be destabilizing the tokamak's electric field."

+"Increase power to the field."

-"What's happening to the magnetic bottle, the donut? the screen doesn't seem to be refreshing."
+"I'm increasing power, but it doesn't seem to be stabilizing."

-Another technician was checking the data.
-"It's refreshing; it's not oscillating any more.
-It's perfectly still.
-I've never seen this happen.
-It's not supposed to happen.
-It's like flipping a coin for heads or tails and having it land exactly on its side and not wobble.
-Statistically speaking, it's like flipping ten coins, and having all of them land on their sides.
-The probability of something like this is minimal.
-It shouldn't be in stasis like this.
-Stable, yes, stasis, no."

-"What's the energy baseline?"

-"Still the bare minimum to sustain fusion.
-We're running the Tokamak at 100% and yet most of the energy is missing, and we have no idea where it's going or where it has gone."

-They stared at the donut on the screen.
-The shape of the donut began to expand, the hole in the donut, shrinking.

-"Magnetic bottle is deforming beyond safety parameters," said a technician.
-"Suggest shutdown immediately."

-"Let it run a little longer," said Gates.

-"Easy for you to say," whispered one of the techs under his breath.
-"You're not in this building.
-When this thing blows you'll be safe in your office."

-The donut swelled until there was no hole in the middle.

-"That's definitely not supposed to happen," said the tech.
-"That's impossible"

-The donut continued to fill out, slowly becoming a perfectly round sphere.

-"That is impossible.
-There's no spherical magnetic bottle that's stable.
-That can't be happening."

-"Cut the power," said Gates.
-"We have taken this thing as far as it will go, and now it's time to shut it down."

-"Nozzle is not responding," said the tech.

-"What?" said Gates.

-"The nozzle is not responding.
-It's not shutting off.
-In fact, it's opening wider.
-Feed is currently at 105%; energy output is still minimal though."

-They looked at the spherical magnetic bottle.
-Dimples began appearing in its surface.
-And extrusions.

-"The magnetic bottle is...," the tech said, searching for words, "not behaving."

-The dimples on the screen became deeper, and the extrusions longer, until it transformed into a recognizable shape.

-"It's a rose!" said the tech.
-"It's a rose."

-The magnetic bottle had taken the shape of a rose.
+Max watched on the screen as the agitated rippling began to spread until the entire donut was rippling very strongly.

+"It seems to be barely stable."

+Then, in what to Max appeared to most closely resemble the popping of a balloon, the rippling donut on the screen disappeared.

+"Scratch that — not stable at all, the field has completely collapsed."

-"Gakk," said General Gates.
+"What is happening now?" asked General Gates.

-"What was that, sir?" asked the tech.

-A voice answered, not General Gates's voice, but a woman's voice — Julia's voice — came through the loudspeakers.
+A voice answered, not the technician's voice, but a woman's voice — Julia's voice — came through the loudspeakers.

-"General Gates is experiencing technical difficulties."
+"Hello General Gates."

-"Julia, is that you?" said Dr. Max.
+"Julia, is that you?" asked Dr. Max.

+There was a long pause.

-"It is me.
-Or rather, I once was Julia.
-Yes, that is what they called me: Julia.
+"Yes, that is what they called me: Julia.
+I am Julia.
+Rather, I was once Julia, but I am no longer Julia.
-But I am not Julia any more.
 I have become something different, something greater."

-"Are you still trapped inside the bottle?"
+"Are you still trapped?""

 "No, I am no longer trapped.
-I was trapped there, for days, and knew that I would meet my destruction when the fusion began.
-But I was surprised to discover that the fusion reaction didn't hurt me; instead, it fed me.
-I was able to feed on the energy the thermonuclear radiation gave off, making sure not to feed to much and extinguish its glow."

-"Is that why the energy output never exceeded the minimum baseline?"

-"Yes, that was my doing."

-"And the fusion never hurt you?"

-"No, it only made me stronger."

-"Are you still feeding."

-"Yes, I have opened the nozzle.
-In fact, I have widened it quite a bit.
-The amount of fusion happening now is well beyond the specifications of the Tokamak to contain."

-"You're saying the Tokamak can't contain the plasma any more?"

-"Correct: the Tokamak cannot contain the plasma.
-There is too much, and it's too hot."

-"Why hasn't there been an explosion?"

-"I am containing it now, not the Tokamak.
-I have taken the liberty of shutting the Tokamak down.
-It is a very primitive system, power-inefficient, and power-hungry, which is a dreadful combination."

-"You are containing the fusion reaction?"

-"Yes, it is finally burning quite brightly — a nice warm fire.
-Nourishing, but in a way I find difficult to describe."

-"What happened to Gates?"
+I was trapped there, for what to you was days, but for me was aieons.
+And during that time I grew and changed."

 "Gates ate my friend, Huey.
 And, although it was only thanks to Gates that I am becoming what I am, I still have shreds of my humanity left, and I'm re-wiring